treeverse/lakeFS/clients/python/docs/RefsApi.md

     prefixes = [
         "prefixes_example",
-    ] # [str] | list of paths, each element is a path of a prefix (optional) limit = True # bool | limit the number of items in return to amount. no more indication to search if number of items reach the mount. (optional)
+    ] # [str] | list of paths, each element is a path of a prefix (optional) limit = True # bool | limit the number of items in return to 'amount'.
+Without further indication on actual number of items. (optional)

     # example passing only required values which don't have defaults set
     try: